Classic Gascony in the Gers

 Day 8

-After breakfast we will gather to tour the 12th-century
+After breakfast we will tour the 12th-century Cistercian,

-Cistercian, Abbaye de Flaran just outside the village of
+Abbaye de Flaran just outside the village of Valence-sur-

-exhibitions, as well as works by Cézanne, Renoir, Matisse,
+as works by Cézanne, Renoir, Matisse, Monet, and Braque,

 Day 9